havakv/pycox/README.md

 The package contains implementations of various [survival models](#methods), some useful [evaluation metrics](#evaluation-criteria), and a collection of [event-time datasets](#datasets).
 In addition, some useful preprocessing tools are available in the `pycox.preprocessing` module.

+## Get Started

+To get started you first need to [install the package](#installation).

+We then recommend to start with [THIS INTRODUCTION NOTEBOOK](https://github.com/havakv/pycox/blob/master/01_introduction/.ipynb), which explains the general usage of the package in terms of preprocessing, creation of neural networks, model training, and evaluation procedure.
+The notebook use the `LogisticHazard` method for illustration, but most of the principles generalize to the other methods.

+Alternatively, there are many examples listed in the [examples folder](https://github.com/havakv/pycox/tree/master/examples).

 ## Methods